A) Research Group for Healthy Ageing -

 unraveling the molecular basis of human longevity

 What does it take to live healthily to an age of 100 and beyond?
 There is an element of luck involved, in the form of the genes we inherit from our parents.
 Adult life span is not only influenced by various environmental factors, but also up to 40% by allelic variation.
 Which genes and molecular mechanisms in particular help us become spry Methusalehs?
 This is the pivotal question addressed by the Research Group for Healthy Ageing.
 The foundation for current investigations is the extensive collection of DNA samples obtained from 3,000 German long-lived individuals (90 years and older) to which about 750 centenarians also contributed.
 Our aim is to understand: 1) How allelic variation contributes to health and disease throughout our lives and especially at old age, and 2) why this variation has been maintained in the human gene pool.
-Another major goal is to discover and characterize additional molecular factors and processes that promote longevity by applying a variety of state-of-the-art technologies (e.g. genomics, transcriptomics, epigenomics).
+Our toolkit comprises a variety of state-of-the-art technologies (e.g. genomics, transcriptomics, epigenomics).

 In connection with theses studies the book "100 Jahre Leben" has been published by Andreas Labes and Stefan Schreiber.
 Some of the photos of centenarians on these pages are taken from this book.

 B) Ancient DNA Research Group -